Horseshoe Lake enhancements

 Dogs with responsible owners will continue to be welcome and catered for with free drinking water and shade stations.
 The provision of additional facilities, such as opportunities for dog washing, are being explored in response to public feedback from SANG monitoring.
 Making sure of the long-term appeal of the site for dog-walking is a key aspiration for the management of the site as a SANG.

-Concerns have been expressed about parking on site and how increased visitor numbers might impact the nearby roads and junctions serving the area.
+Concerns have been raised regarding earlier proposals about parking on site and how increased visitor numbers might impact the nearby roads and junctions servicing the area.

-The parking currently provided within the site for water sports are informal.
-They are intended to be improved, to make sure the spaces function effectively and to make sure access to the SANG is not made difficult when the water sports use is high.
+Improvements to parking at Horseshoe Lake are proposed that aim to support the function of the existing road network by making sure that adequate space is available for people to arrive and park their vehicles.
+The proposal concentrates on parking provided within the site for water sports, which are currently informal.
+This will be improved to make sure the spaces for water sports function effectively and to make sure separate access to the SANG is not made difficult when the water sports use is high.

 Wildlife will benefit from the improvements, as the part of the normal development of a SANG.